JanssenProject/home/development.md

    - `cp -rf /opt/jans/jans-setup/output/test/jans-auth/server/* ./server/profiles/<profile_name>/`
    - `cp ./server/profiles/default/client_keystore.jks ./server/profiles/<profile_name>/`

+If your code and installed Janssen server is on the same machine, then at this point you should be able to run full build with tests.
+If both are on separate machines then you need to take few additional steps before you can run your full build with tests.

-### 4) Setup remote workspace
+##### Additional steps for remote workspace

-`NOTE:` These steps are only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
+These steps are only needed if we need to run build and tests on a different machine then the one where you have installed Janssen server.
 Also its not needed if we deploy CA cert into Janssen instalation.

-#### 4.1 Import self signed http cert into java truststore.
+1) Import self signed http cert into java truststore.

 Copy `/etc/certs/httpd.crt` from CE server to `<path>/httpd.crt` or run: